leejo/leejo.github.io/_posts/2016-02-22-all_software_is_legacy.md

     - cgi
 ---

 In what may be judged in years to come as a moment of madness, I have volunteered to be the primary maintainer of the Perl CGI module (CGI.pm).
-For the none technical readers of this post: CGI.pm is a few thousand lines of code that in the mid to late ninetees, and even some years later, was helping many websites function.
+For the none technical readers of this post: CGI.pm is a few thousand lines of code that in the mid to late nineties, and even some years later, was helping many websites function.
 Ever visited a website and seen 'cgi-bin' in the URL?
 Yep, that was *probably* running Perl scripts and those were almost certainly using CGI.pm

 I actually volunteered to be the primary maintainer back in April 2014.
 The reason I've taken so long to write this post is that I've been busy, er, maintaining the module.
 I've fixed the bulk of existing issues[^1], written and given a talk on the plan for the module[^2], released an extra module to point people at better resources[^3], and occasionally been responding to questions about the module[^4], oh and of course the usual reason that it takes posts several months to get out of my drafts folder.

 Despite having used the module frequently over the years, and even volunteering to be the primary maintainer, I do not like it.
 It was an important and useful module early on, but it has no place in a modern [perl] web stack and hasn't deserved a place in at least a decade.
 This is not a criticism of the original author(s) or the original implementation, it's simply down to the fact that the web development field has progressed and lessons have been learnt.

 An important point to make is the difference between CGI and CGI.pm.
-CGI is the Common Gateway Interface protocol, or specification if you like, whereas CGI.pm is an implementation of that spcification.
-CGI is still a reasonable protocol for doing web programming in some cases, wheras CGI.pm is not.[^5]
+CGI is the Common Gateway Interface protocol, or specification if you like, whereas CGI.pm is an implementation of that specification.
+CGI is still a reasonable protocol for doing web programming in some cases, whereas CGI.pm is not.[^5]

 CGI.pm wasn't the first implementation, but it was widely adopted after being included with the Perl core: